iBakuman/nikke-data-collector/README.md

 ## Introduction

-NIKKE Data Collector is a tool for automatically collecting and analyzing tournament data from NIKKE Arena.
-This application helps players track tournament brackets, player lineups, and match results to gain valuable insights into the competitive meta.
+NIKKE Data Collector is an automated data collection tool specifically designed for the Arena mode in NIKKE.
+It automatically records and analyzes match information from the Arena, helping players understand current competitive trends and changes.
+By collecting participants' lineup configurations, win/loss records, and battle data, players can gain valuable insights about the current game meta and powerful team compositions.

 ## Features